coldnebo/data_hut/README.md

 * [samples/league_of_legends.rb](https://github.com/coldnebo/data_hut/blob/master/samples/league_of_legends.rb)

+Running this sample scrapes some game statistics from an official website and then transforms this base data with extra fields containing different totals and indices that we can construct however we like.
-Now that we have some data, lets play...
+Now that we have some data extracted and some initial transforms defined, lets play with the results...

 * who has the most base damage?